basp/xil2/README.md

 0           <- top
 ```

-In contrast to XY which allows programmers to also manipulate the queue directly, Xil only allows this in the context of some combinators.
-The queue can be implicitly manipulated but it is not possible to manipulate it directly as is possible with the stack.
-The `i` and `x` combinators in particular are an exception in that they resemble the `/` (`use`) operation in XY and directly manipulate the queue by prepending the top of the stack as a quotation onto the queue to be executed.
+In contrast to XY which offers a variety of operations to manipulate the queue directly, Xil only allows this in the context of some combinators.
+The `i` and `x` combinators in particular are an exception in that they resemble the `/` (use) operation in XY and directly manipulate the queue by prepending the top of the stack as a quotation onto the queue to be executed.

 For example:
 ```